-This series aims to raise the profile of women of high achievement and increase the range of role models accessible to women at Oxford, and challenge and inspire the entire Oxford community.
-It is funded by the Vice-Chancellor’s Diversity Fund, and is hosted by the Vice-Chancellor, Professor Louise Richardson.
+This series aimed to raise the profile of women of high achievement and increase the range of role models accessible to women at Oxford, and challenge and inspire the entire Oxford community.
+It was funded by the Vice-Chancellor’s Diversity Fund, and hosted by the Vice-Chancellor, Professor Louise Richardson.

 Values based leadership in a changing world